SirChronus/memo-to-json/README.md

 This script converts cosmos memo files to a more usable JSON format with sorted timestamps.

+For documentation on the file format see `src/memson.ts`.

 ## Usage

 The ready to use `index.js` can be found in the dist directory.